When I was younger and felt self-conscious about my height, I used to slump a lot. I hated being tall. I wanted to be shorter; petite, even.

 When I look back on photos of me in my younger days, I can’t help but notice the slouching and how it made me look.
 It may have made me look (a teeny bit) shorter – yet really, who was I fooling? – but it also made me look like a very unconfident, shy and unhappy girl (which admittedly, I was).
 And even though I was skinny, it made me look heavier than I was, too.

 Aesthetics aside, bad posture is just plain bad for your body.
 Really.
+If you know that you’ve got bad posture, you should look into buying a Posture Corrector Australia ASAP!
 Who knew it could do so much damage?

 - When researchers from San Francisco State University tested this out on students, having them skip or walk slouching down a hallway, those who slouched felt depressed and less energetic than the ones who skipped.
 Walking tall can increase both your mood and energy levels.